WhiskyDev/whiskydev.github.io/members/graham-baradoy.md

 ![Graham Baradoy](/members/images/graham-baradoy.jpg)

-I'm one of the organizers of Whisky Oriented Development, my main responsibilitis are presenting, lineups and logistics.
+I'm one of the organizers of Whisky Oriented Development, my main responsibilities are presenting, lineups and logistics.
 I am the Engineering Team Lead at [Kiind](http://www.kiind.me).

 ## Technologies of choice